ava-labs/avalanche-docs/learn/avalanche-bridge-faq.md

 ### Design/Technical

-#### Is the use of tx.origin in the BridgeToken contracts safe?

-While using tx.origin to check authorization within smart contracts poses potential security risks, our use case does not.
-In the bridge contracts, tx.origin is only used to disallow smart contracts from directly calling the "unwrap" function, since the bridge currently only supports transfer from externally owned accounts.
-It is safe to do this by comparing the tx.origin value to the msg.sender value.

 #### Can a single private key mint tokens?

 No single party has access to the SGX enclave address.
 Only the enclave itself can construct/sign a transaction using that key when it receives approvals from 3 of 4 wardens.
 In this sense, the enclave here is functioning as a cross-chain smart contract.